Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 3. Rachel Green (Jennifer Aniston)

 Rachel's character is the fashionista of the show, and she can sometimes be materialistic.
-She is sassy and sophisticated, and often thinks with her heart not head.
-Rachel is arguably the character that grew the most throughout she series, going from a spoiled rich girl to an independent business woman.
-Though she if often forgetful and sometimes unreliable, Rachel transforms to a more dependent and honest person by the conclusion of the show.
+She is sassy and sophisticated and often thinks with her heart, not her head.
+Rachel is arguably the character that grew the most throughout the series, going from a spoiled rich girl to an independent businesswoman.
+Though she is often forgetful and sometimes unreliable, Rachel transforms into a more dependent and honest person by the conclusion of the show.